thingsboard/thingsboard.github.io/docs/user-guide/ui/mail-settings.md

 #### Step 3.
 Open 'Outgoing Mail' and populate SMTP server settings

 Navigate to **System Settings -> Outgoing Mail** and populate the form.
 Click on 'Send Test Email' button.
-Test email will be sent to the mail address that you have specified in 'Step 2'.
+A test email will be sent to the email address that you have specified in 'Step 2'.
-In case of error in configuration, you should receive popup with error log.
+In case of error in configuration, you should receive a popup with the error log.

 ##### Step 3.1.
 Sendgrid configuration example

 SendGrid configuration is fairly simple and straightforward.
-First you need to create [SendGrid](https://sendgrid.com/) account.
+First, you need to create [SendGrid](https://sendgrid.com/) account.
 You can try it for free and the free plan is most likely enough for platform evaluation.

 Once you create your account, you will be forwarded to the welcome page.
 Now you can provision your SMTP Relay credentials.
-See screen-shoot below.
+See the screen-shot below.

 {:refdef: style="text-align: center;"}
 ![image](/images/user-guide/ui/mail/sendgrid-welcome.png)